raydac/java-comment-preprocessor/texts/readme.txt

 Author: Igor Maznitsa (http://www.igormaznitsa.com)

 The JCPreprocessor (Java Comment Preprocessor) is a very powerful multi-pass preprocessor supports loops and file generation features.
-Since it keeps its directives inside comment strings it can be used without problems in any Java IDE.
+Since it keeps its directives inside commentaries it can be used transparently in any Java IDE.
-The first version of the JCPreprocessor was developed by Igor Maznitsa in 2002 and was used in dozens of mobile application projects for well-known trademarks.
+The first version of the JCPreprocessor was developed by Igor Maznitsa in 2002 and was in usage for tons of mobile application projects for well-known trademarks.
 In 2011 it had been totally refactored and the MAVEN support was added, then sourсes were opened as an OSS project.
-At present it can be used as:
+At present it can work as:
  - A Maven Plugin
  - An ANT task
  - A Standalone application called through command line

 The preprocessor is an open source project and its home page is http://code.google.com/p/java-comment-preprocessor/ where you can find new versions and wiki.
-Since 2011 the preprocessor was distributed under GNU LGPL v3 license but since 2014 and the 5.5.3 version it is distributed under Apache License 2.0
+Since 2011 the preprocessor was distributed under GNU LGPL v3 license but since the 5.3.3 version (published in 2014) it is distributed under Apache License 2.0

 Usage from Maven
 ------------------
 You can install directly the plugin into your local maven repository with the install:install-file goal:

-    mvn install:install-file -Dfile=./jcp-5.3.2.jar -DpomFile=./pom.xml
+    mvn install:install-file -Dfile=./jcp-5.3.4.jar -DpomFile=./pom.xml

 Since version 5.3.2 I public the plugin in the central Maven repository: